 In 2014, the press revised its formative, cooperative structure to allow for the separation of the editorial and business boards of the press, creating the press’s first Board of Directors.
 The separation allows for greater focus on the individual goals of these two boards, while strengthening the financial health, vitality, and future of the press.

-Alice James Books is named after the sister of the famous philosopher William James and novelist Henry James, Alice James.
-She lived a largely confined and isolated life.
+One of the most frequently asked questions about the press is, why Alice James?
+Alice James Books is named after the sister of the philosopher William James and novelist Henry James, Alice James, who lived a largely confined and isolated life.
 The youngest of five children, she never married and lived with her parents until their deaths.
-Although her four brothers were broadly educated in the US and Europe, Alice’s education was haphazard, reflecting her father’s belief that “The very virtue of woman… disqualifies her for all didactic dignity.
+Although her four brothers were broadly educated in the US and abroad, Alice’s education was haphazard, reflecting her father’s belief that “The very virtue of a woman… disqualifies her for all didactic dignity.
 Learning and wisdom do not become her.”
-Keenly self-aware, she started a journal in 1889, as a way of recording her own understanding of herself.
-She entrusted it to her friend Katherine Loring, shortly before her death in 1892, of breast cancer.
+Keenly self-aware, she started a journal in 1889 as a way of recording her own understanding of herself.
+She entrusted it to her friend, Katherine Loring, shortly before her death in 1892 of breast cancer.
 Loring sent copies to her brother Henry and other family members.
-In 1943 it was published, in incomplete form, by a niece, who called it Alice James: Her Brothers — Her Journal.
+In 1943, it was published in incomplete form by a niece, who called it Alice James: Her Brothers — Her Journal.
 Not until 1964 was the journal published in its entirety.
-Alice James has since become somewhat of a feminist icon, in recognition of her struggle for self-expression within the repressive Victorian notion of femininity.
+Alice James has since been known as a feminist icon, in recognition of her struggle for self-expression within the repressive Victorian notion of gender and femininity.

 Leamington, May, 1889

 I think that if I get into the habit of writing a bit about what happens, or rather doesn’t happen, I may lose a little of the sense of loneliness and desolation which abides with me.